 Frankly, it’s hard to “do school” when all the neighbor kids are out for the summer and knocking on your door/peering in your window/laughing and squealing as they run through the sprinklers and play on the trampoline and eat popsicles.
 My kids just cannot focus through that!
 So---we bagged school for the summer.

 What I love about starting up in the fall, is that because “everyone else” is also going back to school, there’s a thrum of energy in the air---a sense of new beginnings---and new school supplies!
 I like to capitalize on that energy---we hit the school supply sales, replace back packs (yes, homeschoolers need them, too,) pick up dozens of packages of paper, crayons, colored pencils, etc. We stock the school room (I have a school room this year!
-Woohoo!) and I spend a couple of weeks in panic mode planning lessons and going through our curricula.
+Woohoo!) and I spend a couple of weeks

 This year, I have four kids “in” school.
 Last year, I was still trying to figure out how to do THREE, so I knew I’d have to be really on the ball this year.
 We’ve just completed our first week and a half and I have to admit, it’s going pretty well.